Manisha-lab/servicenow/UI Actions/Clone_User_Roles_Groups/readme.md

+#Easily Clone One User's Groups and Roles to Another User in ServiceNow

 ServiceNow administrators often need to create new users and assign them the appropriate roles and group memberships.
 This can be a time-consuming process, especially if the user needs to be granted access to a large number of groups and roles.